 ii) if the Application Identifier is not provided by the EAS, the EES may map the EASID into the Application Identifier that is used to invoke the Nnef_PfdManagement API; and

-iii) if the invocation of the PFD management procedures towards the 3GPP network fails (e.g. the PFD Management service is not supported by the 3GPP Core Network), the EES shall reject the request in step 6 with an appropriate error response;
+iii) if the invocation of the PFD Management procedures towards the 3GPP network fails (e.g. the PFD Management service is not supported by the 3GPP Core Network), the EES shall reject the request in step 6 with an appropriate error response, e.g. with an HTTP "500 Internal Server Error" status code with the response content containing a ProblemDetails data structure with the "cause" attribute including the "PFD_MANAGEMENT_NOT_SUPPORTED" application error if the PFD Management service is not supported by the 3GPP Core Network;